DesertFoxee/TextureManager/README.md

 ## Introduction :

-This is a management support class, making it easier and more effective to textures
+This is a management support class, making it easier and more effective to textures.</br>
-Advantages:
+Advantages:</br>
 -Manage by name (string)
 -Simple creation manipulation
 -Collision support (normal , cricle , pixel perfect)